Woman passes note to cashier at South Carolina supermarket, says she fears man she’s shopping with - NewsBreak

 The cashier and management team contacted the authorities shortly afterward.
 The York County Sheriff’s Office then put out an alert containing the woman’s photo.

-The woman was later found safe, and investigators say the case has been closed.Gabby Petito’s body identified, death ruled a homicide
+The woman was later found safe, and investigators say the case has been closed.Father indicted on three new charges, including felony murder, connected to little boy found in freezer

 Domestic violence, however, is still a big problem for a significant percentage of women and men across the globe.
 Monica Kearney, the executive director or North Carolina’s Safe Space program, says 1 in 4 women and 1 in 7 men are experiencing domestic violence.